 Are you an MU member?
 Opt in to get news emails from the MU, including the latest updates on this and all our campaigns.
 Log in to My MU to update your communications preferences.

-Find out more about the proposed funding cuts and their impact in our dedicated HE funding campaign hub.
+Find out more about the proposed funding cuts and their impact.